JordanCWard/Elist/README.md

 <br>
 <br>

+18 orders have negative value for ship - purchase
+23 orders have values >=25 for ship - purchase
+rest are 1 to 3

+17 orders have negative value for deliver - purchase 23 orders have values >= 29 for deliver - purchase
+rest are 5 to 10

+the issue is with the purchase date because deliver - ship has values from 2 to 9

 Continue below, data has been created file is called regression analysis green columns are cleaned and ready to analyze, red need fixing, yellow might need fixing?